Quantifying repulsiveness of determinantal point processes: Introduction

-However, DPPs can not model all kinds of repulsive point patterns.
-For instance, as deduced from Section~\ref{sectionDPPregularitypcf}, stationary DPPs can not involve a hardcore distance between points, contrary to the Mat\'ern's hardcore point processes, the RSA (random sequential absorption) model and hardcore Gibbs models, see~\cite[Section~6.5]{illian:penttinen:stoyan:stoyan:08}.
+However, DPPs cannot model all kinds of repulsive point patterns.
+For instance, as deduced from Section~\ref{sectionDPPregularitypcf}, stationary DPPs cannot involve a hardcore distance between points, contrary to the Mat\'ern hardcore point processes, the RSA (random sequential absorption) model and hardcore Gibbs models; see \cite {illianpenttinenstoyanstoyan08}, Section~6.5.
 In this paper, we address the question of how repulsive a stationary DPP can be.
-We also investigate the repulsiveness in the subclass of $R$-dependent stationary DPPs, i.e. stationary DPPs with $R$-compactly supported kernels, that are of special interest for statistical inference in high dimension, see Section~\ref{section DPP regularity pcf finite range}.
-In both cases, we present in Section~\ref{DPP kernels family} some parametric families of stationary DPPs that cover a large range of DPPs, from the homogeneous Poisson process to the most repulsive DPP.\\
+We also investigate for a given $R>0$ the repulsiveness in the subclass of $R$-dependent stationary DPPs, that is, stationary DPPs with $R$-compactly supported kernels, which are of special interest for statistical inference in high dimension, see Section~\ref{sectionDPPregularitypcffiniterange}.
+In both cases, we present in Section~\ref{DPPkernelsfamily} some parametric families of stationary DPPs that cover a~large range of DPPs, from the stationary Poisson process to the most repulsive DPP.

 To quantify the repulsiveness of a stationary point process, we consider its second-order properties.
-Let $X$ be a stationary point process in $\mathbb R^d$ with intensity (i.e. expected number of points per unit volume) $\rho>0$ and second order intensity function $\rho^{(2)}(x,y)$.
-Denoting $dx$ an infinitesimal region around $x$ and $|dx|$ its Lebesgue measure, $\rho |dx|$ may be interpreted as the probability that $X$ has a point in $dx$.
-For $x\neq y$, $\rho^{(2)}(x,y)|dx||dy|$ may be viewed as the probability that $X$ has a point in $dx$ and another point in $dy$.
-A formal definition is given in Section~\ref{section stationary DPP}.
-Note that $\rho^{(2)}(x,y)$ only depends on $y-x$ because of our stationarity assumption.
+Let $X$ be a stationary point process in $\mathbb R^d$ with intensity (i.e. expected number of points per unit volume) $\rho>0$ and second order intensity function $\rho ^{(2)}(x,y)$.
+Denoting $dx$ an infinitesimal region around $x$ and $|dx|$ its Lebesgue measure, $\rho|dx|$ may be interpreted as the probability that $X$ has a point in $dx$.
+For $x\neq y$, $\rho ^{(2)}(x,y)|dx||dy|$ may be viewed as the probability that $X$ has a point in $dx$ and another point in $dy$.
+A formal definition is given in Section~\ref{sectionstationaryDPP}.
+Note that $\rho ^{(2)}(x,y)=\rho ^{(2)}(0,y-x)$ is a symmetric function and depends only on $y-x$ because of our stationarity assumption.